 Who's guilty of this?

 I certainly am.
 I've even been accused of stress addiction!
-Just as things seem to be going well, I have this tendency to add one more thing...
+Just as things seem to be going well, I tend to add one more thing...
 Sometimes study, sometimes a committee...
-This time it's marathon training (over winter, when my kids already play winter sport, and it's my busiest time of the year for work.
+This time, it's marathon training (over winter, when my kids already play winter sports, and it's my busiest time of the year for work.
 I KNOW.)

 But it's dumb.
 The answer is to treat your goal clutter like you would treat any other: a good dose of minimalism.
 Here's why: